Best in the US Tournament Rules

 Home/Away Determination:

-• Home and Away will be pre-determined by tournament operators via coin flip.
+• Home and Away will be pre-determined by tournament operators/site directors via coin flip.

-• Standard Time Limit is 2 Hours, but can be specific to each event so please look on event homepage.
+• Standard Time Limit is 2 Hours, but can be specific to each event, so please look on each event homepage.

 • Semi-Final and Championship Games do not have a time limit.